Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Introduction

 \end{theorem}

-Briefly, vacuum Einstein metrics on $M$, with arbitrarily given compatible initial and boundary data, exist for a short time, and are uniquely determined in harmonic gauge by their initial data in $\cI_0 \times \bV_S'$ and boundary data in $\cB$.
-Further, such solutions depend continuously and in fact smoothly on the target data in $[\cI_0 \times \bV'_S \times \cB]_c$; the IBVP is stable with respect to variation of the target data.
-A version of Theorem \ref{mainthm} holds also off-shell (for non-vacuum Einstein metrics), cf.~Theorem \ref{offshell}.
+Briefly, smooth vacuum Einstein metrics on $M$, with arbitrarily given smoothly compatible initial and boundary data, exist for a short time, i.e.~in a neighborhood $[0, t^*)\times S$ of $S$.
+Such solutions are uniquely determined in harmonic gauge by their initial data in $\cI_0 \times \bV_S'$ and boundary data in $\cB$.
+Further, such solutions and a time-of-existence function $t^*$ depend smoothly on the target data in $[\cI_0 \times \bV'_S \times \cB]_c$; the IBVP is stable with respect to variation of both the initial data and the boundary data in $\cB$.

+A version of Theorem \ref{mainthm} holds also off-shell (for general metrics), cf.~Theorem \ref{offshell}.
 We refer to \cite{Ham} for details regarding Frechet spaces and tame maps.

+The work and discussion to follow is local-in-time and so we we drop extra symbol $^*$ as in \eqref{mainPhiH} for notational simplicity, unless otherwise indicated.

-We note here a simple consequence of the proof of Theorem \ref{mainthm}:
+We note here a simple but significant consequence of the proof of Theorem \ref{mainthm}:

 \begin{corollary} The marked moduli space $\cE_*$ and the moduli space $\cE$ of vacuum Einstein metrics on $M$ as above are smooth tame Frechet manifolds. \end{corollary}